puppetlabs/puppet-docs/source/pe/3.7/orchestration_config.markdown

 ### ActiveMQ Heap Usage (Puppet Master Server Only)

-The puppet master node runs an ActiveMQ server to route orchestration commands.
+The Puppet master node runs an ActiveMQ server to route orchestration commands.
 By default, its process uses a Java heap size of 512 MB; this is the best value for mid-sized deployments, but can be a problem when building small proof-of-concept deployments on memory-starved VMs.

 You can set a new heap size by doing the following: